TBD54566975/did-dht/spec/spec.md

 1. It has a proven track record of 15 years.
 2. It is the biggest DHT in existence with an estimated 10 million servers.
-3. It is fairly generous in retaining data.
+3. It retains data for multiple hours at no cost.
 4. It has been implemented in most languages and is stable.

 The syntax of the identifier and accompanying data model used by the protocol is conformant with the [[spec:DID-Core]]